-ENVIRONMENTAL EFFECTS MITIGATION MEASURES Application 2.2 RECREATION, FORESTRY, HUNTING, TRAPPING AND MINING Prior to and throughout time construction to avoid peak recreation periods inform forestry and mining operators, hunters, trappers construction and recreational users of construction schedules and progress recovery of timber resources before flooding of reservoir keep portage, traplines and trails clear of slash minimize harassment to wildlife population minimize turbidity and alteration of fish habitat contain disturbed areas to minimize off-site effects At completion of construction • removal of temporary access roads 2.3 HERITAGE RESOURCES Disturbance or destruction Conservation plans and mitigation recommendations by a Prior to and throughout of archaeological sites licensed archaeologist after Stage 1 to 3 assessment, which construction and/or human burials may include: Stage 4 excavation by a licensed archaeologist or Stage 4 avoidance and protection on site as recommended and monitored by a licensed archaeologist Changes to built heritage The following mitigation options are arranged according to level Prior to and throughout resources or degree of intervention from minimum to maximum.
-They are construction to be applied in rank order such that Option 1 must be shown to be non-viable, before Option 2 can be considered, and so on.
+ENVIRONMENTAL EFFECTS MITIGATION MEASURES Application 2.2 RECREATION, FORESTRY, HUNTING, TRAPPING AND MINING time construction to avoid peak recreation periods inform forestry and mining operators, hunters, trappers and recreational users of construction schedules and progress recovery of timber resources before flooding of reservoir keep portage, traplines and trails clear of slash minimize harassment to wildlife population minimize turbidity and alteration of fish habitat contain disturbed areas to minimize off-site effects Prior to and throughout construction removal of temporary access roads At completion of construction 2.3 HERITAGE RESOURCES T 1 Disturbance or destruction of archaeological sites and/or human burials Conservation plans and mitigation recommendations by a licensed archaeologist after Stage 1 to 3 assessment, which may include: Stage 4 excavation by a licensed archaeologist or Stage 4 avoidance and protection on site as recommended and monitored by a licensed archaeologist Prior to and throughout construction Changes to built heritage resources The following mitigation options are arranged according to level or degree of intervention from minimum to maximum.
+They are to be applied in rank order such that Option 1 must be shown to be non-viable, before Option 2 can be considered, and so on.
 It is understood that conservation plans will be integrated into all options.
-1. Retain existing built heritage attributes with no major change.
-2. Restore missing or deteriorated elements where physical or documentary evidence (e.g., photographs or drawings) exists.
-3. Retain existing built heritage attributes, but sympathetically modified.
-Retain existing built heritage attributes with 4. sympathetically designed new structures in proximity.
-5. Retain existing built heritage attributes with limitations on use or adapted for a new use.
-6. Retain built heritage attributes as a monument or remnant for viewing purposes only.
-7. Relocate built heritage attributes to an appropriate new site for continued use or adaptive re-use.
-8. Remove and/or replace built heritage attributes with a sympathetically designed structure and a.
-Salvage building elements for incorporation into new structure or for future conservation work or displays;

-b.
-Undertake full recording and documentation of
+Retain existing built heritage attributes with no major change.
+Restore missing or deteriorated elements where physical or documentary evidence (e.g., photographs or drawings) exists.
+Retain existing built heritage attributes, but sympathetically modified.
+Retain existing built heritage attributes with sympathetically designed new structures in proximity.
+Retain existing built heritage attributes with limitations on use or adapted for a new use.
+Retain built heritage attributes to an appropriate new site for continued use or adaptive re-use.
+Remove and/or replace built heritage attributes with a sympathetically designed structure and Salvage building elements for incorporation into new structure or for future conservation work or displays; Undertake full recording and documentation of existing builting.
+Prior to and throughout construction